aperveyev/booru_yolo/models/README.md

 5 - pzu = paizuri { pns + boobs interaction } <br>
 6 - hjb = handjob { pns + hand interaction } <br>
 7 - orl = oral / fellatio { pns + face interaction } <br>

+Note: <br>
+~ you cannot use AA and PP models in ensemble so use it one-by-one or combine results externally <br>
+~ PP objects often resides inside AA objects, it can be used as a "proof" <br>

+#### possible improvements

+New classes: <br>
+~ hchibi - round shaped with giant eyes, no ears and (almost) no hair, close to rabbit without ears <br>
+~ hhorse - sharp muzzle (like a dog or dragon) but without jaws, not pony hairstyle <br>
+~ tail - fluffy furry feature <br>
+~ foot - human one (may be with shoes) with a part of shin outstanding from other torso components

+More instances for better detections: <br>
+~ human heads with large hats <br>
+~ head closeups (when most of the screen occupied) <br>
+~ lying and upside-down instances  <br>

+Others: <br>
+~ change SCALE training hyperparameter from 0.5 (default, now) to 0.6-0.65 to cover even bigger/smaller objects <br>

+Message me if you have better ideas <br>